Skip to main content

 What is COPD?

-COPD is a group of lung conditions, like chronic bronchitis and emphysema, that make it difficult to empty air out of your lungs because the airways have become narrowed.
+COPD is a group of lung conditions, like chronic bronchitis and emphysema, that make it difficult to empty air out of your lungs due to narrowed airways.

-"These COPD symptoms can happen all the time, or they can get worse if you get an infection or breathe in smoke or fumes," she says.
-"COPD mostly develops because of long-term damage to your lungs from breathing in a harmful substance.
-This is often cigarette smoke, as well as smoke from other sources and air pollution.
+"These symptoms may worsen if you get an infection or breathe in smoke or fumes," she says.
+"COPD is usually caused by long-term damage from breathing in harmful substances - especially cigarette smoke - as well as smoke from other sources and air pollution.

-An inherited condition called alpha1-antitrypsin deficiency also increases the risk of developing COPD, including in people who have never smoked.
+Alpha1-antitrypsin deficiency - an inherited condition - also increases your chance of developing COPD, even in people who have never smoked.

 How to be more healthy living with COPD

-While there is no cure for COPD, the condition can be managed to help keep COPD symptoms under control, to reduce the risk of flare-ups and help people breathe more easily.
+While there is no cure for COPD, the condition can be managed to help keep COPD symptoms under control, to lower the chance of flare-ups and help people breathe more easily.

 Create a plan with your healthcare professional

-"It's really important to have a self-management plan, that's filled out with your doctor or specialist nurse, so you know how you can stay well and what to do if your symptoms worsen," says Kirby.
+"It's really important to have a self-management plan, that's filled out with your doctor or specialist nurse," says Kirby.
+"This can help you stay well and understand what to do if your symptoms worsen."

-"Depending on how severe the condition is, you may be offered medicines such as an inhaler that helps open the airways, called a bronchodilator, or steroid inhalers.
-It's important to take your inhalers and medicines exactly as prescribed as this can reduce the risk of a flare-up."
+"Depending on how severe the condition is, you may be offered medicines such as an inhaler that helps open the airways - such as a bronchodilator, or steroid inhalers.
+It's important to take your inhalers and medicines exactly as prescribed, as this can reduce the likelihood of a flare-up."

 Keep active

-Regular exercise can help improve your COPD symptoms and quality of life, but the amount you can do will depend on your individual circumstances.
-If you haven't exercised for a long time or you want to try a new type of exercise, it's a good idea to speak to your doctor first.
+Regular exercise can help improve your COPD symptoms and quality of life, but the amount you can do will depend on your personal circumstances.
+If you haven't exercised for a long time - or you want to try a new type of exercise - it's a good idea to speak to your doctor first.
 In time, you should be able to build up the amount you do.

 Eat well

-Proteins like chicken and oats can help to keep the chest muscles strong, Kirby adds.
-"Dairy foods are a good source of calcium and vitamin D for healthy bones - important if you take long-term steroids as these increase the risk of brittle bones or osteoporosis," she says.
-"Finally, oils contain vitamins A and E, which are important for fighting infections."
+"Dairy foods are a good source of calcium and vitamin D for healthy bones," she says.
+"Calcium is important if you take long-term steroids, as these increase your chance of brittle bones or osteoporosis."

 It's also important to drink plenty of fluids - around six to eight glasses each day - to help maintain hydration and keeps mucus moving, which helps prevent chest infections.

-Although it's not always possible, avoiding certain triggers can help reduce COPD symptoms and the chances of a flare-up.
-This includes car exhaust fumes, smoke, air freshener sprays or plug ins, strong-smelling cleaning products, hairspray and perfume.
+Although it's not always possible, avoiding certain triggers can help alleviate COPD symptoms, and the chances of a flare-up.
+This includes car exhaust fumes, smoke, air freshener sprays or plug-ins, strong-smelling cleaning products, hairspray and perfume.
 Ventilating your home well can help reduce symptoms too.

 Stop smoking